"

 The problems of a society, as they are determined in the infrastructure in the form of so-called ‘abstract’ labour, receive their solution from the process of actualisation or differenciation (the concrete division of labour).
 However, as long as the problem throws its shadow over the ensemble of differenciated cases forming the solution, these will present a falsified image of the problem itself.
 It cannot even be said that the falsification comes afterwards: it accompanies or doubles the actualisation.
 A problem is always reflected in false problems while it is being solved, so that the solution is generally perverted by an inseparable falsity.
 For example, according to Marx, fetishism is indeed an absurdity, an illusion of social consciousness, so long as we understand by this not a subjective illusion born of individual consciousness but an objective or transcendental illusion born out of the conditions of social consciousness in the course of its actualisation.
 There are those for whom the whole of differenciated social existence is tied to the false problems which enable them to live, and others for whom social existence is entirely contained in the false problems of which they occupy the fraudulent positions, and from which they suffer.”
 (Deleuze, 1968/2004, p.
 207)

-Both in the case of the figure of the scientist and in the biopolitical capture of human behavior, a regime of power and economy replaced the model of secret as information-withheld-by-rational-actor with distributed secrecy.
-Then, we can ask the question of secrecy by reference to the theories of sociality which move beyond conceptions of intentional secret in the form of individuals or institutions withholding information to an anti-humanist epistemology of social life developed in the theoretical lineage running from Nietzsche and Heidegger through Althusser to Foucault and more recent social theory, where political technologies are diffused to society in complex ways where secrecy emerges less as in the content, i.e. withholding; and more in the form i.e., distributing information that circulates dissociatively.
-This distinction then becomes epistemologically necessary to understand advanced types of power relations whereby the scientist, the expert and the state merely function as figures of a field that transcend them in its efficacy.
-In this sense, historical nature of the system cannot be tackled/uncovered except in the elaborate and, to some extent impossible, immanent critique of it.
+Both in the case of the figure of the scientist and in the biopolitical capture of human behavior, a regime of power and economy replaced the model of the secret as information-withheld-by-a-rational-actor with the model of distributed secrecy.
+Then, we can ask the question of secrecy with reference to the theories of sociality which move beyond conceptions of intentional secrets in the form of individuals or institutions withholding information to an anti-humanist epistemology of social life developed in the theoretical lineage running from Nietzsche and Heidegger through Althusser to Foucault and more recent social theory, where political technologies are diffused throughout society in complex ways where secrecy emerges less as any specific content (i.e. withholding particular information) and more as a historically specific form (i.e., the distribution of information that circulates dissociatively).
+This analytical distinction then becomes epistemologically necessary in order to understand advanced types of power relations whereby the scientist, the expert, and the state merely function as figures of a field that transcends them in its efficacy.
+In this sense, the historical nature of the system can only be tackled/uncovered insofar as it is subjected to an elaborate and, to some extent impossible, immanent critique.

 From secret to secrecy

-In this sense, we contend with the instructive move of the authors from focusing on the content of secret hidden for the reasons of profit or security towards critical elaborations on the notion of secrecy as the set of dynamic social relations.
-At the same time moving forward, by conversing with Foucault’s study of unfolding forms of power which bring detailed visibilities that can be acted upon, we will further comment on the uncanny constellation of secrecy of power with visibilities of subjects and populations.
+In this sense, we contend with the instructive move of the authors from a focus on the content of the secret hidden for the reasons of profit or security towards critical elaborations on the notion of secrecy as a set of dynamic social relations.
+At the same time, moving forward, by conversing with Foucault’s study of unfolding forms of power that bring detailed visibilities that can be acted upon, we will further comment upon the uncanny constellation of secrecy operating within networks of power relations and bearing upon the visibilities (and invisibilities) of subjects and populations.

-In thinking with Foucault and reflecting on how modern discourses of ‘man’ brought together institutional concerns of governing his actions on the basis of scientific concerns about knowing his nature, it becomes apparent that man appears as a surface, as set of possible and traceable trajectories tightly made an object of knowledge, as cluster of molecular life-capacities that falls increasingly under the radar, net and circulation of certain analytics, namely, microphysics of power.
+In thinking with Foucault and reflecting upon the ways in which modern discourses of ‘man’ brought together institutional interests in governing the actions of individuals on the basis of a scientific preoccupation with knowing the nature of modern man, it becomes apparent that man appears as a surface, as set of possible and traceable trajectories tightly wound together as an object of knowledge, as a cluster of molecular life-capacities that falls increasingly under the radar, net, and circulation of certain analytics—namely, the microphysics of power.

-Then, political theoretical problem becomes the possibility of thinking secrecy alongside modern forms of power such as “discipline” and “biopolitics” which are more concerned with diffused system of visibilities than secrecies in Foucault’s theory.
-It is a question Foucault himself asked in his studies of sexuality by contrasting repressive hypothesis with incitement to constantly talk about sexuality.
-Therefore, Foucault rejected elaborating his thinking on power beyond positivities it shapes —he did not enter into speculation.
+The political theoretical problem thus becomes the possibility of thinking secrecy alongside modern forms of power such as “discipline” and “biopolitics,” which, in Foucault’s theory, are more geared towards accounting for diffused systems of visibilities than secrecies as such.
+Nonetheless, It is a question asked by Foucault himself in his studies of sexuality when he contrasts the repressive hypothesis with the incitement to constantly talk about sexuality.
+Therefore, Foucault refused to elaborate his thinking on power beyond the positivities it shapes—he did not enter into speculation.

 In this context, it would be interesting to note that Foucault came from a family of medical doctors.
 Specifically, his father was a surgeon.
-While it would be reductive to claim that this is the only determinant factor in Foucault’s obsession with describing the ever unfolding surfaces upon which power is applied, there is nevertheless an apparent interest examining emergence and breakdown of systems, the way they are wounded by accidents of history and the way they display a complexity (incomplete set of relations of power with respective to technology and historicity) under the smooth surface of the skin (“meaning”).
+While it would be reductive to claim that this is the only determinant factor in Foucault’s obsession with describing the ever unfolding surfaces upon which power is applied, there is nevertheless also an apparent interest in examining the emergence and breakdown of systems —what’s behind the veil/surface, i.e., the function—, the way they are wounded by accidents of history and the way they display a complexity (incomplete sets of relations of power with respect to technology and historicity) under the smooth surface of the skin (“meaning”).

-In the interiority of individual or political body, Foucault have seen overlapping systems whose logic cannot be completely derived from one another.
-Simultaneously, this does not stop him from articulating local affinities, transfers and frictions, i.e. interrelations between systems such as disciplines of body and judicial articulation of reform program, neoliberal economic theory and national security.
-In fact, for him writing critically about power allowed its problematization.
-Therefore, he did not write or lecture about the logic of his other obsession namely creative expression and experimentation as if to avoid these becoming fixed rules to be repeated.
-Only in his late work, Foucault turned towards “The Use of Pleasure” where the cultivation of subjectivity, heterogeneous to logic of oppression, is explored.
-Thus, extra-formalism of secrecy in the age of networks carry over this ambivalent relation of power to subjectivity and life.
+In the interiority of the individual or the political body, Foucault perceived overlapping systems whose logics cannot be completely derived from one another.
+Simultaneously, this does not stop him from articulating local affinities, transfers, and frictions, i.e. interrelations between systems such as disciplines of the body, on the one hand, and, on the other, the judicial articulation of reform programs, neoliberal economic theory, and national security.
+In fact, for Foucault, writing critically about power allowed its problematization.
+Therefore, he did not write or lecture about the logic of his other obsession—namely, creative expression and experimentation—which seems to have been deliberately avoided so as to prevent these from becoming fixed rules to be repeated.
+Only in his late work (e.g., “The Use of Pleasure”) did Foucault turn towards an exploration of the cultivation of subjectivity understood as heterogeneous to the logic of oppression.
+Thus, the extra-formalism of secrecy in the age of networks carries over this ambivalent relation of power to subjectivity and life.

-Having in mind this ambivalence of secrecy and visibility, next we will focus on the sociologist Georg Simmel’s conceptualization of secrecy in his 1906 article.
-We will utilize his work to discuss Foucault’s historical grounding of technologies of subjectivity (the genre of case, panopticon, statistical production of population, etc.) which bring forth visibilities that can be acted upon.
+Having in mind this ambivalence of secrecy and visibility, next we will focus on the sociologist Georg Simmel’s conceptualization of secrecy in a 1906 article.
+We will utilize his work to discuss Foucault’s historical grounding in his account of technologies of subjectivity (the genre of case, panopticon, statistical production of population, etc.), which brings forth visibilities that can be acted upon.

 Socialization and secrecy

 “Secrecy is a universal sociological form, which as such, has nothing to do with moral valuations of its content” (p.
-463) For Simmel, social situations are intrinsically imbued with secrecy which is “a necessary element of human society.”
-With this postulate, he drew attention to structures formed around secrets irreducible to the withheld content.
-In fact, this generative aspect of secret will give way to the modern genre of detective story starting with Edgar Allan Poe’s The Purloined Letter, growing its popularity with the serial of rendering of Sherlock Holmes stories by Arthur Conan Doyle.
-In the work of Franz Kafka, this absent center formed around the negativity of secret will allow him to differentiate the processes that encapsulate the modern subject.
+463) For Simmel, social situations are intrinsically imbued with secrecy, which is “a necessary element of human society.”
+With this postulate, he drew attention to structures formed around secrets that are irreducible to the withheld content.
+This generative aspect of the secret will give way to the modern genre of the detective story—which began with Edgar Allan Poe’s The Purloined Letter, and grew in popularity with the serial rendering of Sherlock Holmes stories by Arthur Conan Doyle.
+In the work of Franz Kafka, the absent center constituted by the negativity of the secret will allow him to differentiate the processes that encapsulate the modern subject.
 Simmel writes:

 “Just as the circulation and exchange of gifts, the non-circulation and withholding of knowledge was a structuring force of society and social hierarchy.”
 It is a tool for group formation and identity making; those who share a secret becomes a “we”.
 As parties of social relations need to presuppose something about the others involved, the play of concealing, obscuring or revealing information constitute fundamental aspect of social relations.
 “That we shall know with whom we have to do, is the first precondition of having anything to do with another . . . .
 How much error and sheer prejudice may lurk in all this knowing is immaterial” (p.
 441)

-If we read Simmel’s beginning remarks on secrecy in other terms, we can observe that secrecy is situational, existential, and confrontational.
+If we pay close attention to Simmel’s opening remarks on secrecy, we can observe that secrecy is situational, existential, and confrontational.
 It emerges on a continuum of knowing and not knowing, presupposing and misunderstanding.
-We see that it is from their own interiority individuals attempt to reach towards the other in order to code the terms and rules of sociality under which they will operate.
-Emphasis is made more on the existential tasks of intentional subject than conditions which always already determine the capacity, possibility and ground of social relation such as ideology, language, or technicity.
-In this respect, the nature of secrecy requires us to keep open the question of right unit of analysis and methodology.
-The analysis has to oscillate between 1) humanism, i.e. conceptualization focusing on illuminating the human condition and at times basing itself on the rational intentionality of individuals to find the meaning in a given social problem or text 2) anti-humanism (from Nietzsche and Freud to Deleuze and Foucault) whereby effective agents of history are not given through the motivational structures of humans as these are effects of relations of power sedimented by socio-physical environments.
+We see that it is from their own interiority that individuals attempt to reach towards the other in order to code the terms and rules of sociality under which they will operate.
+Emphasis is placed more on the existential tasks of the intentional subject than on the conditions which always already determine the capacity, possibility, and ground of social relations such as ideology, language, or technicity.
+In this respect, the nature of secrecy requires us to keep open the question of the proper unit of analysis and methodology.
+The analysis has to oscillate between 1) humanism, i.e. a conceptualization aiming to illuminate the human condition and at times basing itself on the rational intentionality of individuals to find meaning in a given social problem or text; and 2) anti-humanism (from Nietzsche and Freud to Deleuze and Foucault), whereby effective agents of history are not given through the motivational structures of humans, which must be understood as historically determined effects of power relations that have sedimented in socio-physical environments.

-Simmel goes on to underline the element of reciprocity in relationships.
-The difficulty of detecting the ways in which knowledge is affected by the standpoint from which it is formed.
+Simmel goes on to underscore the element of reciprocity in relationships, through which he thematizes the difficulty of detecting the ways in which knowledge is affected by the standpoint from which it is formed .

 “Since we must rather form a conception of a personal unity out of the fragments of another person in which alone he is accessible to us, the unity so formed necessarily depends upon that portion of the other which our standpoint towards him permits us to see.”
 (Simmel, 442)

-At the same time, Simmel detects a process of impersonalization because of complexity of objectification of social in modern contexts.
-Through institutions and force of public opinions the element of subjective information significantly diminishes in making sense of the social situation as they are “so fixed and reliable that one needs only certain externalities with reference to the other to have confidence necessary for the associated action.” (p.
-451)
+At the same time, Simmel detects a process of impersonalization resulting from the complexity inherent in the objectification of social life in modern contexts.
+Due to the influence of institutions and the force of public opinion which are arguable “so fixed and reliable that one needs only certain externalities with reference to the other to have confidence necessary for the associated action.” (p.
+451) As a result, the capacity of subjectively generated information to make sense of the social situation is significantly diminished.

-Simmel coined an ideal sphere which characterizes the personal boundary that have connotations regarding person’s significance and honor.
-Reverberating Nietzshe’s pathos of distance that allows creation of values, he understands distance as a sociologically important dimension of the extent to which intrusions of knowledge-demands can be made.
+Simmel conceptualized an ideal sphere which characterizes the personal boundary that determined by a person’s significance and honor.
+Resonating with Nietzshe’s pathos of distance that allows the creation of values, Simmel understands distance as a sociologically important dimension of the extent to which intrusions of knowledge-demands can be made.
 “To penetrate this circuit is violation of his personality.” (p.
 454)

-It is interesting note that modern science, in his bracketed-off neutral space of examination of body and psyche, can get rid of this ‘ideal sphere’ in many ways.
-This is possible without explicitly undermining honor as one becomes a-case-under-study erasing singular status of individual enjoyed outside of scientific gaze.
-Hence the very question of social play of secrecy is eliminated or transformed into a non-question from the beginning in the face of scientific practices that deal with the individual as a case.
-This can be placed in contrast to Simmel’s reflections on the practices of reticence exercised in non-western cultures:
+It is interesting to note that in the bracketed-off neutral space, posited by Simmel, of the examination of both body and psyche, modern science can get rid of this ‘ideal sphere’ in many ways.
+This is possible without explicitly undermining honor as one becomes a-case-under-study, thereby erasing the singular status the individual enjoyed outside of the scientific gaze .
+Hence the very question of the social play of secrecy is eliminated or transformed into a non-question from the beginning in the face of scientific practices that deal with the individual as a case.
+This can be placed in contrast to Simmel’s reflections on the practices of reticence exercised in non-Western cultures:

 “The other regulation that the songs should not be written down, had much more to do with thoroughgoing sociological structural relations.
 It was more than protective provision against revelation of the secrets.
 The necessity of depending upon tradition from person to person, and the fact that spring of knowledge flowed only from within the society, not from an objective piece of literature –this attached the individual member with unique intimacy to the community.
 It gave him the feeling that if he were detached from this substance he would lose his own and would never recover it elsewhere.”

-This practice of self-knowledge in the form of living memory of tradition residing in the member of society becomes obsolete in biopolitical sciences of modern societies.
+This practice of self-knowledge—in the form of the living memory of tradition residing in the member of society—becomes obsolete in the biopolitical sciences of modern societies.
 Man becomes a generic capacity to be invested, a productive force to be maximized, and a biological unit similar to any scientific object studied by the scientist who is subjectively detached from the method of inquiry.
-He or she is also through veils of scientific community operates on the body and psyche without making himself or herself socially present to social play of secrecy and knowledge.
-This transformation is beautifully captured by Foucault who described the passage from singular intimacy entertained with knowledge to becoming a case of impersonal corpus scientific archive:
+The scientist, operating behind the institutional veils of the scientific community, operates on both the body and the psyche without becoming socially present or accountable to the social play of secrecy and knowledge .
+This transformation is beautifully captured by Foucault, who described the passage from a singular intimacy entertained with knowledge to the objectification of the person as a mere case of archived within an impersonal, scientific corpus:

 “The examination, surrounded by all its documentary techniques, makes each individual a ‘case’: a case which at one and the same time constitutes an object for a branch of knowledge and a hold for a branch of power.
 The case is no longer, as in casuistry or jurisprudence, a set of circumstances defining an act and capable of modifying the application of a rule; it is the individual as he may be described, judged, measured, compared with others, in his very individuality; and it is also the individual who has to be trained or corrected, classified, normalized, excluded, etc. For a long time ordinary individuality- the everyday individuality of everybody – remained below the threshold of description.
 To be looked at, observed, described in detail, followed from day to day by an uninterrupted writing was a privilege.
 The chronicle of a man, the account of his life, his historiography, written as he lived out his life formed part of the rituals of his power.
 The disciplinary methods reversed this relation, lowered the threshold of describable individuality and made of this description a means of control and a method of domination.
 It is no longer a monument for future memory, but a document for possible use.
 And this new describability is all the more marked in that the disciplinary framework is a strict one: the child, the patient, the madman, the prisoner, were to become, with increasing ease from the eighteenth century and according to a curve which is that of the mechanisms of discipline, the object of individual descriptions and biographical accounts.” (p.191)

-Transformation of scientific subjectivity as it is explained by Michel Foucault is paralleled with an impersonal institutionalization of science which resonates with elements of secret societies that emerge as secondary communities investing in an imaginary abstract ideal which shifts moral commitments of its members.
+The transformation of scientific subjectivity as explained by Michel Foucault is paralleled with an impersonal institutionalization of science—which resonates with elements of secret societies that emerge as secondary communities investing in an imaginary, abstract ideal which shifts the moral commitments of its members.

-For Weber as well, sociologically, secrecy is an inevitable reality of institution.
-Every bureaucracy seeks to further their superiority through the means of keeping its intentions and knowledge secret.
-The aspect of secrecy lies at the heart of institutional objectives directed toward outside whether it is case of an economic competition or political hostility.
-For him this direction toward outside leads to secrecy.
+For Weber as well, sociologically, secrecy is an inevitable reality of institutions.
+Every bureaucracy seeks to further its superiority through the means of keeping its intentions and knowledge secret.
+The aspect of secrecy lies at the heart of institutional objectives directed toward outside, whether they are directed towards economic competition or political hostility.
+For Weber, this orientation toward the outside leads to secrecy.
 (Weber 2006)

-He notes intrinsic fragmentation of knowledge within state.
+He notes the intrinsic fragmentation of knowledge within the state.
 “Bureaucracy naturally prefers a poorly informed, and hence powerless, parliament –at least insofar as this ignorance is compatible with the bureaucracy’s own interest.”
-(Weber 2006) On this point, Weber is in line with Simmel as shared secrecy becomes the glue of shared identity of a group.
+(Weber 2006) On this point, Weber is in line with Simmel insofar as shared secrecy becomes the glue of shared identity that binds a group together .
 Simmel contends that “social unities may rest, so far as their content is concerned, upon many sorts of presumption about grounds of confidence” (p.
 472)

 “The mere form of secrecy as such holds the associates safer than they would otherwise be from disturbing influences, and thereby make concord more feasible”.
 At this point, we move from inter-personal secrecy to secrecy as an instrument of group formation.
-By means of secrecy which is protected by highly ritualized socializing techniques, a particular society within general society is created.
+By means of the secrecy that is protected by highly ritualized socializing techniques, a particular society within the general society is created.

 “Meanwhile the secret societies naturally seek means psychologically to promote that secretiveness which cannot be directly forced.
 The oath, and threats of penalties, are here in the foreground and need no discussion.
 More interesting is the frequently encountered technique for teaching novices the art of silence” (p.
 474).

-Individuals who belong to an organization imbued with secrecy acquires a kind of anonymity in their relation to external society which puts forward problematic of responsibility in organized societies in a new way: “Nevertheless, responsibility is quite as immediately joined with ego –in fact that removing the marks of identity of the person has, for naïve understanding in question, the effect of abolishing responsibility.” (p.
+Individuals who belong to an organization imbued with secrecy acquire a kind of anonymity in their relation to external society, which puts forward the problematic of responsibility in organized societies in a new way: “Nevertheless, responsibility is quite as immediately joined with [the] ego–in fact that removing the marks of identity of the person has, for naïve understanding in question, the effect of abolishing responsibility.” (p.
 496)

 “The irresponsibility is here also the consequence or the symbol of the same intensified sociological de-individualization which goes with the secrecy of group-action.
 In all directorates, faculties, committees, boards of trustees, etc., whose transactions are secret, the same thing holds.
 The individual disappears as a person in the anonymous member of the ring, so to speak, and with him the responsibility, which has no hold upon him his intangible special character.” (p.
 497)

-For Simmel, if on the one hand secret societies limit the actions of their members by strict mechanisms of control rely on internal tradition, on the other hand the secondary socialization within secret group frees the individual in its action in and towards greater society where goal of the group holds the upper hand in the case of conflict with the morality and legality of external society.
+For Simmel, if, on the one hand, secret societies limit the actions of their members by strict mechanisms of control that rely on internal tradition, on the other hand, the secondary socialization within the secret group frees the individual in its action in and towards the broader society, where the goal of the group holds the upper hand in the case of conflict with the morality and legality of external society.
 Conversely, this creates an intrinsic tension from the outset: “Accordingly secret society seems to be dangerous simply because it is secret . . . .
 The jealous zeal of the central power against every special society (Sonderbund) runs through all political history.”

-Secrecy of institution or secret societies disrupt any functionalist understanding and ideal of society in general.
-From natural reciprocal secret keeping to secrecy as group-forming social mechanism Simmel unfolds truly sociological role of secrecy in its heterogeneity.
-He moves from timeless characteristics of secrecy as a functioning of interpersonal relationships to higher levels or scales in which secrecy operates as capacity of differentiation and means of escaping from and acting over social institutions which impose norms on the population irrespective of the personality of members.
-It is fruitful in this sense to think in what sense formation of secret societies within public bureaucracy or within public sphere constitutes an aberration from biopolitical processes which discipline and manage individual and population as cases, as units of its measuring apparatus, given that social engineering interests flats out social heterogeneity within its spaces of enclosure such as school, prison, factory, hospital.
-Or is it only a natural consequence of the processes in which the power’s necessity to escape being captured by its own techniques of de-personalization of biopolitical knowledge-claims in order to be able to protect an amount of sovereignty over this process?
+The secrecy of institutions or secret societies disrupt any functionalist understanding or ideal of society in general.
+From natural, reciprocal secret keeping to secrecy as group-forming social mechanism Simmel unfolds the truly sociological role of secrecy in its heterogeneity.
+He moves from timeless characteristics of secrecy as a functioning of interpersonal relationships to higher levels or scales in which secrecy operates as a capacity of differentiation and a means of escaping from and acting over social institutions which impose norms on the population irrespective of the personality of its members.
+It is fruitful in this sense to consider the extent to which the formation of secret societies within a public bureaucracy or within the public sphere might constitute an aberration from biopolitical processes which discipline and manage the individual and the population as cases, as units wholly measurable by the disciplinary, biopolitical apparatus.
+This question is especially pertinent given the fact that social engineering interests flatten out social heterogeneity within disciplinary spaces of enclosure such as the school, prison, factory, and hospital.
+Or is the rise of such structures of secrecy simply a natural consequence of the necessity that power avoid being trapped by its own techniques—the very techniques that depersonalize biopolitical knowledge-claims—in order to retain a measure of sovereignty over its constitutive processes?

-Can we understand the peculiar organization of science in 20th century in this perspective, the consequence of the population doubling itself as both the subject and the object of knowledge practices, at the tension between being public and secret, being coherent body of knowledge and being effectively de-centralized system of knowledge production, a biopolitical assemblage whose power-effects are orchestrated only in complex ways by the participation of non-scientific institutions of security and media?
+Can we understand the peculiar organization of science in the 20th century as a consequence of the population doubling itself—as both the subject and the object of knowledge practices—at the tension between being public and secret, beinga coherent body of knowledge and being an effectively de-centralized system of knowledge production, a biopolitical assemblage whose power-effects are orchestrated only in complex ways by the participation of non-scientific institutions of security and media?

-Reflecting more on the hierarchies embedded in secret societies, Simmel questions what are the mechanisms with which group membership, attachment, emotional investment in the power relation that group commanding structure exerts on the individual members are secured.
-Again we see although with a different aim how impersonalization through abstraction or through invisibility figures as the social principle of binding individual to the group:
+In further reflecting on the hierarchies embedded in secret societies, Simmel interrogates the mechanisms with which group membership, attachment, emotional investment are secured—specifically homing in on the ways in which the power relation through which the group’s commanding structure exerts various forms of control over or influence uponthe individual members.
+Though oriented towards a different end, once agina we see how impersonalization—whether through abstraction or invisibility—figures as the social principle that binds the individual to the group:

 “If even obedience to an impersonal authority, to a mere magistracy, to the representative of an objective law, has the character of unbending severity, this obedience mounts still higher, to the level of uncanny absoluteness, so soon as the commanding personality remains in principle hidden . . . .
 Yet at the same there also disappears from the relationship the limitations . . . .
 In this case obedience must be stimulated by the feeling of being subjected to an intangible power, not strictly defined, so far as its boundaries are concerned; a power nowhere to be seen, but for that reason everywhere to be expected.
 The sociologically universal coherence of a group through the unity of commanding authority is in the case of secret-society with unknown headship, shifted into a focus imaginarius and it attains therewith its most distinct and intense form.” (p.
 494)

-As such, secret societies figure a secondary and in some sense more fundamental secrecy in the central head of the community.
-With the disappearance of its physical presence, by becoming abstract and imaginary, Simmel argues headship exerts the most distinct and most intense form of power over its members, one that is willed and imagined by the members of secret society and not simply imposed upon them.
+As such, secret societies figure a secondary—and in some sense more fundamental—secrecy at the center or head of the community.
+With the disappearance of its physical presence (by becoming abstract and imaginary), Simmel argues that headship exerts the most distinct and intense form of power over its members—one that is willed and imagined by the members of secret societies and not simply imposed upon them.

-Simmel unlike Foucault does not ground his analysis in a philosophy that favors historical epistemology wherein French science studies grounded rationalities within their specific historical context as opposed to seeing rational deliberation as a meta-historical and transcendental capacity of humans that universally conditions social life.
-Nevertheless, we can see an embryonic understanding of invisibility of power similar to that of Foucault’s theory of transformation of power through technological figures such as “panopticon” which is in parallel with Simmel’s conception of the process in which secrecy arranges intense power relations by making itself nonvisible (focus imaginarius) and hence expected everywhere.
+Unlike Foucault, Simmel does not ground his analysis in a philosophy that favors a historical epistemology wherein rooted in French science studies that ground forms of rationality within their specific historical context as opposed to projecting rational deliberation as a meta-historical and transcendental capacity of humans that universally conditions social life in all times and places.
+Nevertheless, we can see an embryonic understanding of the invisibility of power similar to that of Foucault’s theory of the transformation of power through technological figures such as the “panopticon”—which runs parallel with Simmel’s conception of the process in which secrecy arranges intense power relations by making itself nonvisible (focus imaginarius) and hence expected everywhere.

-In an extraordinary passage, Foucault by close study of emergence of techniques of what he calls micro-physics of power, conceptualized as “discipline,” shows a series of transformations happened in the mode of visibility of power’s appearance.
+In an extraordinary passage, Foucault closely examines the emergence of techniques of what he calls a micro-physics of power (conceptualized as forms of “discipline”), thereby disclosing a series of transformations in the mode of visibility of power’s appearance.

-In this way, our puzzlement in the face of extreme practices of human sciences in the age of world wars and social engineering, the conundrum of visibility enforced upon human life and invisibility and secrecy of organizing principle of technology of power can be conceptualized in a more sociologically and historically nuanced way if not solved.
-Power becomes an anonymous technology, diffused through practices, only occasionally appears or wrongly figured through ideals such as scientific truth, security of nation, improvement of life-capacities whose images do not correspond to the actual tremendously complex organization which becomes the secret animating ground.
-Another quote at length Foucault’s elaboration on this point of anonymity of power operating through an immanent surveillance and disciplinary practices.
+In this way, our puzzlement in the face of extreme practices of the human sciences in the age of world wars and social engineering—the conundrum of the ever-increasing visibility enforced upon human life and the simultaneous cloak of invisibility and secrecy behind which the organizing principles of myriad technologies of power remain hidden—can be conceptualized in a more sociologically and historically nuanced way, if not fully resolved.
+Power thus appears as an anonymous technology diffused through various practices, and only occasionally appears through the misleading figures or ideals of scientific truth, the security of the nation, or the improvement of life-capacities—the images of which do not correspond to the tremendously complex organization of actually existing power relations, which constitutes its secret animating ground.
+In a lengthy and incisive passage, Foucault elaborates on this very point: the anonymity of power operating through an assemblage of immanent surveillance and disciplinary practices.

 It was also organized as a multiple, automatic and anonymous power; for although surveillance rests on individuals, its functioning is that of a network of relations from top to bottom, but also to a certain extent from bottom to top and laterally; this network ‘holds’ the whole together and traverses it in its entirety with effects of power that derive from one another: supervisors, perpetually supervised.
 The power in the hierarchized surveillance of the disciplines is not possessed as a thing, or transferred as a property; it functions like a piece of machinery.
 And, although it is true that its pyramidal organization gives it a ‘head’, it is the apparatus as a whole that produces ‘power’ and distributes individuals in this permanent and continuous field.
 This enables the disciplinary power to be both absolutely indiscreet, since it is everywhere and always alert, since by its very principle it leaves no zone of shade and constantly supervises the very individuals who are entrusted with the task of supervising; and absolutely ‘discreet’, for it functions permanently and largely in silence.
 Discipline makes possible the operation of a relational power that sustains itself by its own mechanism and which, for the spectacle of public events, substitutes the uninterrupted play of calculated gazes.
 Thanks to the techniques of surveillance, the ‘physics’ of power, the hold over the body, operate according to the laws of optics and mechanics, according to a whole play of spaces, lines, screens, beams, degrees and without recourse, in principle at least, to excess, force or violence.
 It is a power that seems all the less ‘corporal’ in that it is more subtly ‘physical’” (Foucault, p.
 176)